GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/3_Introduction_to_pggb.md

 ### Inducing the graph
 !!! info ""

-"Graph induction" refers to the process of constructing the genome graph by progressively integrating genetic variants into a reference genome.
+**Graph induction** refers to the process of constructing the genome graph by progressively integrating genetic variants into a reference genome.
 These base-level alignments are converted into a graph with `seqwish`.
 A filter is applied to remove short matches, which anchors the graph on confident longer exact matches.

 ![bacterial-pangenome](theme_figures/PGGB_workflow_3_small.png)